Oscilloscope types: Cathode-ray oscilloscope

 Common representations of deflection plates are misleading.
 For one, the plates for one deflection axis are closer to the screen than the plates for the other.
-Plates that are closer together provide better sensitivity, but they also need to be extend far enough along the CRT's axis to obtain adequate sensitivity.
+Plates that are closer together provide better sensitivity, but they also need to extend far enough along the CRT's axis to obtain adequate sensitivity.
 (The longer the time a given electron spends in the field, the farther it's deflected.)
 However, closely spaced long plates would cause the beam to contact them before full amplitude deflection occurs, so the compromise shape has them relatively close together toward the cathode, and flared apart in a shallow vee toward the screen.
 They are not flat in any but quite-old CRTs!

 The timebase is an electronic circuit that generates a ramp voltage.
 This is a voltage that changes continuously and linearly with time.
 When it reaches a predefined value the ramp is reset and settles to its starting value.
 When a trigger event is recognized, provided the reset process (holdoff) is complete, the ramp starts again.
 The timebase voltage usually drives the horizontal amplifier.
 Its effect is to sweep the screen end of the electron beam at a constant speed from left to right across the screen, then blank the beam and return its deflection voltages to the left, so to speak, in time to begin the next sweep.
 Typical sweep circuits can take significant time to reset; in some CROs, fast sweeps required more time to retrace than to sweep.

 Meanwhile, the vertical amplifier is driven by an external voltage (the vertical input) that is taken from the circuit or experiment that is being measured.
 The amplifier has a very high input impedance, typically one megohm, so that it draws only a tiny current from the signal source.
 Attenuator probes reduce the current drawn even more.
 The amplifier drives the vertical deflection plates with a voltage that is proportional to the vertical input.
 Because the electrons have already been accelerated by typically 2kV (roughly), this amplifier also has to deliver almost a hundred volts, and this with a very wide bandwidth.
 The gain of the vertical amplifier can be adjusted to suit the amplitude of the input voltage.
 A positive input voltage bends the electron beam upwards, and a negative voltage bends it downwards, so that the vertical deflection at any part of the trace shows the value of the input at that time.